1 gram saffron price in India

 - Color, taste, aroma

-After receiving your saffron, you can test the authenticity of it.
 Kesar has a sweet, delectable aroma.
 But it tastes bitter, as bitter as tobacco.
+After receiving your saffron, you can test its authenticity of it.

 So, if your saffron strands taste sweet, you've probably landed with counterfeit saffron.

 Saffron is an expensive spice whose sale witnesses many malpractices.
-You can make sure you buy the most authentic and exorbitant quality saffron without being conned or scammed with this information.
+You can ensure you buy the most authentic and exorbitant quality saffron without being conned or scammed with this information.